alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

     }
 {% endhighlight %}

 All green so let's move on.
-In the company service we are doing 2 validation regarding `FantasyName`, checking if the name is not null or whitespace and the size as we now have an specific class representing our fantasy name we can move the verifications to the class but first let me write some tests.
+In the company service, we are doing 2 validation regarding `FantasyName`, checking if the name is not null or whitespace and the size as we now have a specific class representing our fantasy name we can move the verifications to the class but first let me write some tests.

 {% highlight csharp %}
 public class CompanyFantasyNameTest {